What You Need to Know About Contractor All Risk Insurance in Malaysia

 The practical advice: schedule construction phases to minimise open-excavation exposure during peak monsoon months.
 This isn't just good engineering.
 Insurers look at your project timeline when assessing risk, and a well-planned programme can help keep premiums lower.

-How CAR Insurance Premiums Are Calculated
+How CAR Insurance Premium Is Determined

-| Factor | Impact on Premium | Example |
+| Factor | Why it matters |

 Getting the Sum Insured Right